Last Updated on December 18, 2025 by Black Sunshine Media

 Ray Charles – Modern Sounds In Country And Western Music (1962)

-Shocking, perhaps, to cut Sweet Baby Ray out of the mix, but we’ve already got The Genius Of… (#23), and that’s plenty.
-Modern Sounds is actually an exceedingly fantastic record, but we could live without it.
-Neither of these two records contain any of Charles’ biggest hits, by the way, so if you’re itching for some “Hit the Road, Jack” or “Let’s Go Get Stoned”, you’d be better off owning a Greatest Hits collection.
+Shocking, perhaps, to cut Sweet Baby Ray out of the mix, but we’ve already got The Genius Of…, and that’s plenty.
+Modern Sounds is an exceedingly fantastic record, but we could live without it.
+If you’re itching for some “Hit the Road, Jack” or “Let’s Go Get Stoned”, you’d be better off owning a greatest hits collection.

 Stan Getz & Charlie Byrd – Jazz Samba (1962)